nlibs/.github/profile/README.md

 # nlibs

-collection of nodejs module focused on simplicity
+collection of nodejs libraries focused on simplicity